 Toughest Stains: Cream of Tartar & Lemon Juice

-- Mold or Mildew Stains on Leather Seat:To remove the mold stains, make a mixture with equal parts of water and alcohol.
-Then, with a towel apply a small amount of the mixture on the stain and rub it until the spot is gone.
+If you need to remove mold or mildew stains from your leather car seats, the best thing to do is to make a mixture with equal parts of water and alcohol.
+Basically, you want to dilute a small amount of the same isopropyl alcohol that was mentioned above with a matching amount of water.
+Then, use a cloth hand towel to apply a small amount of the mixture on the mold or mildew stain and rub it in until the spot is completely gone.

-- Food stains:For simple food stains apply mild dish soap with warm water, then gently rub it with a rag, and the stain is gone.
-If you come across a stubborn stain, then apply a little all-purpose degreaser on the stain and gently rub it to remove the stain.
+For most simple food stains, you can merely apply a dab of mild dish-washing liquid with a bit of warm water, then gently rub it in with a clean rag, and with a bit of effort the stain will be gone!
+If you come across a more stubborn stain, then apply a little all-purpose degreaser on the stain and gently rub the spot in order to remove it.